SMCAS seeks third wheelchair transport van - Leader Publications

 Scribner said he noticed the increase even without checking the regional or national numbers.
 He knew just from the calls he and his staff have been responding to.

 According to the Berrien County Health Department, as of Monday afternoon, Berrien County’s total confirmed and probable COVID-19 cases are up to 2,771, with 2,009 recovered, 80 COVID-19 deaths, and three COVID-19 patients in the intensive care unit.
-The Van Buren/Cass County Health Department reported on Monday afternoon 989 positive cases of COVID-19, a total of 24 deaths, and 469 recovered.
+The Van Buren/Cass County Health Department reported on Monday afternoon that Cass County had 898 positive cases of COVID-19, a total of 24 deaths, and 469 recovered.
+Van Buren County reported 968 positive cases of COVID-19, with a total of 16 deaths, with 639 recovered.

 While the case numbers and deaths are notable to Scribner, he had noticed something else: an increase in need for transport for patients in renal failure.